 Mount Morris is a very small village located in the state of New York.
 With a population of 2,839 people and just one neighborhood, Mount Morris is the 482nd largest community in New York.
-Mount Morris has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Mount Morris was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mount Morris is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mount Morris is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Mount Morris who work in office and administrative support (10.37%), management occupations (9.87%), and healthcare suport services (9.01%).
+Overall, Mount Morris is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mount Morris who work in office and administrative support (14.50%), maintenance occupations (10.01%), and management occupations (9.87%).

-The citizens of Mount Morris are slightly less educated than the national average of 21.84% for the average city or town: 16.88% of adults in Mount Morris have a bachelor's degree or advanced degree
+The percentage of adults in Mount Morris who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Mount Morris have a bachelor's degree or advanced degree.

-The per capita income in Mount Morris in 2022 was $34,994, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $139,976 for a family of four.
+The per capita income in Mount Morris in 2022 was $30,070, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $120,280 for a family of four.
 However, Mount Morris contains both very wealthy and poor people as well.

-Mount Morris is a very ethnically-diverse village.
+Mount Morris is a somewhat ethnically-diverse village.
 The people who call Mount Morris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Morris residents report their race to be White, followed by Black or African-American.
-Mount Morris also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.88% of the village’s residents.
 Important ancestries of people in Mount Morris include Italian, German, English, Irish, and Norwegian.

 The most common language spoken in Mount Morris is English.
 Other important languages spoken here include Italian and Spanish.